Advocacy Training Series with DIRECT Center for Independence

 Join us for a Conversation with Corbett O'Toole

 Please join us for a conversation and book reading by noted activist, scholar, and author Corbett O’Toole.
 This conversation will feature stories and excerpts from Corbett’s recently published work Fading Scars: My Queer Disability History.

 During winter session, your course instructor(s) will be implementing the reasonable accommodations you request.
 Please be aware of the following:

 You are about to complete the DRC Accommodation Request form.
 The information you provide and accommodation requests made, will be reviewed for the following semester – Summer/Fall 2016.
 You will be contacted by DRC staff to discuss Summer/Fall requests shortly.
 Accommodation requests for testing (including final exams) are unable to be processed for the current semester.

-Other accommodation requests will be reviewed and you will be contacted by DRC staff to discuss as appropriate.
-Please note that the end of the semester is our busiest time at the DRC, but we will make all attempts to contact you as soon as possible.
+Other accommodation requests will be reviewed and you will be contacted by DRC staff as soon as possible to discuss as appropriate.